Vhaos/vhaos.dev/content/posts/site-update-rss-feed.md

 keywords = ["blog", "coding", "tech"] #keywords to set for SEO description = "Another new site update 🎉 (albeit a small one).
 In this update I've added support for both RSS and JSON Feeds.
 Now anyone can subscribe to get the latest updates using their feed reader of choice 📲." #text that shows in the post list view (if showFullContent) is false.
 Also set as description for SEO showFullContent = false #whether to show all post content in list view (overrides description field if true) weight = 0 #priority to set post in list and search views.
-0 is defualt priority, 1 pins post, lower weight = higher priority.
+0 is default priority, 1 pins post, lower weight = higher priority.
 +++

 > **Edit:** the recently updated [JSON Feed 1.1](https://jsonfeed.org/version/1.1) spec brings the more specific `application/feed+json` MIME type; I've updated the site's JSON Feed has to use this MIME type for JSON Feeds instead.